-I've gotten obsessed enough with my chia pudding breakfasts that I've been trying to figure out the best chia seeds to use — even photographing the chia dishes for comparative purposes.
-Here's a bowl of chia pudding I made with seeds from The Chia Co.
+I've gotten obsessed enough with my chia pudding breakfasts that I've been trying to figure out the best chia seeds to use.